 Graduate Studies Consultants

-Kaia earned her Ph.D. in Educational Studies at EMU and wrote her dissertation on the topic of writing pedagogy in secondary schools.
-She attended EMU for her BA and McMaster University in Canada for her MA.
-As a consultant for the UWC for a few years and a teacher of written composition at a community college, Kaia loves talking with and learning from all kinds of writers.
-She is also interested in equitable education and educational technology.
-While much of Kaia's life revolves around writing and teaching, she also enjoys creating art, cooking and baking, caring for houseplants, and spending time with her cat.
+Kaia earned her Ph.D. in Educational Studies at EMU and wrote her dissertation on the topic of secondary-level teachers' writing pedagogy and identity.
+She attended EMU for her BA as well and McMaster University for her MA.
+As a consultant for the UWC for a few years, in her work with newcomers in a public library, and as a former writing teacher, Kaia loves talking about language and learning from all kinds of writers.
+She is also passionate about equitable and accessible education.
+While much of Kaia's life revolves around writing and language, she also enjoys creating art, cooking and baking, caring for houseplants, and spending time with her cat.

 In addition to consulting with the UWC, Laura is a part-time lecturer in the First-Year Writing Program (WRTG 120 and WRTG 121) and in Nursing (NURS 300W).
-She began her career teaching English and history at the high-school level, moving to EMU in 2015 as a graduate assistant in Literature, the First-Year Writing Program (FYWP), and the University Writing Center (UWC).
+She began her career as a high school English and history teacher, moving to EMU in 2015 as a graduate assistant in Literature, the First-Year Writing Program (FYWP), and the University Writing Center (UWC).
 After graduation, she continued as a part-time lecturer in First-Year Writing and a consultant with the UWC.
 In 2019, she became an associate director of the FYWP.
-Laura's focus in the UWC is on working with graduate students, faculty, and nursing students.
-Her close work with faculty and graduate students has led to numerous publications and co-authorship of an article currently in press.
+Laura's focus in the UWC is on working with graduate students, faculty, and nursing students, which has led to collaborations and publications across disciplines.

 Master of Arts in Women's and Gender Studies